 The last 25% of a student's degree must be completed in residence (meaning through USC Columbia coursework or other USC campus), and at least half of the hours in the student's major and minor courses (if applicable) must be taken at the University, i.e., 120 credits = 30 hours.
 Advanced placement exam credits or transfer credits do not meet this requirement.
 Students must meet these requirements to be eligible for BSN graduation.
-For additional information visit In-Residence Requirement (https://academicbulletins.sc.edu/undergraduate/policies-regulations/undergraduateacademic-regulations/#text)
+For additional information visit In-Residence Requirement (In-Residence Requirement (In-Residence Requirement (In-Residence Requirement (In-Residence Requirement (In-Residence Requirement (In-R